 Germicidal UV Light System is quite the mouthful to say germ killer.
 These systems help kill germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
 According to a review, 1 out of 5 people who suffered from allergies was also exposed to fungi and bacteria in their HVAC systems.
 Investing in a UV light system helps to get rid of these allergens and keep your family healthy.

 Humidify or Dehumidify

 Dry air can inflame your nasal passages and take your mild allergies to a full-blown sinus infection in less than a week.
 On the flip side, too much humidity can foster the growth of dust mites and microbes, making your allergy symptoms even worse.

-Help enhance the quality of your indoor air with Climate Control Service Experts Heating & Air Conditioning.
+Help enhance the quality of your indoor air with Climate Control Service Experts.
 Call us for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.